What is the Preschool Speech and Language Program?

 What can I do to help my child while he/she is waiting for speech-language services?

-You can also download a free copy of our Growing with Communication resource for parents with children under age 5:
+- You can download a free copy of our Growing with Communication resource for parents with children under age 5.

 - If you are concerned that you child is stuttering, download an information package for parents

 - The Hanen Centre offers a number of resources including, articles and tips for parents.
 Try the “helpful info” tab on their website: www.hanen.org

 - EarlyON Child and Family Centres have free drop-in and registered programs for families with children from birth to age six.
 You can find programs at sites across Durham Region.

 - Carea Community Health Centre provides a variety of free community programs at five locations in Durham Region including several services and programs for children 0-6 years (e.g. “Ready for School Program”, “Getting Ready for Kindergarten” and “Rise and Shine Playtime”).